Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 Pairing & Preparing to Run

-This section looks at: putting STRYD on your shoe; pairing STRYD to your running watch; and configuring the display on your running watch for Suunto, Garmin & Polar.
+This section looks at putting STRYD on your shoe; pairing STRYD to your running watch; and configuring the display on your running watch for Suunto, Garmin & Polar.

 OK, “installation” is a fancy way of saying ‘stick it on your shoe like you would do any old footpod’.
-That’s precisely what you do.
-In the slideshow further below, you can see how I put it on several of my shoes.

 Moving to the other foot CAN give different results depending on the degree of asymmetry to your running gait.
 Don’t do that!

 I often use elasticated laces which tend to be too thick for the space available on a Garmin footpod.
 The STRYD Footpod handles this perfectly and allows 2, 3 or 4 lace lengths to be spanned.
 Try and span as many as sensibly possible.
-The STRYD attaches into its cradle VERY firmly, more so than a Garmin footpod; and certainly feels like it won’t come out.
+The STRYD attaches into its cradle VERY firmly, more so than a Garmin Footpod; and certainly feels like it won’t come out.
 Indeed it takes an effort to remove it for charging.

 If you don’t use thicker laces then you may well find the device moves a bit.
 Try packing out the space.
 On the STRYD forum, I’ve seen a velcro-based solution to reduce the space.
+Set against this, if you have tight-fitting running shoes then compounding a tightly-fitting STRYD can sometimes cause discomfort to your foot, solution: move the pod!

 After recharging, be REALLY sure that the STRYD Footpod is correctly re-inserted into the prongs on the cradle to avoid loss.